 Depending on the size of pipe that is chosen for venting the water heater, it might be necessary to use a fitting for stepping down in pipe size, to connect to the water heater.
-Vent pipe with a diameter smaller than 2" is not allowed.

 All intake and exhaust venting components must have the same diameter size.
 DO NOT use a different size on the intake and exhaust venting.